engineerkong/Learning_Notes/Applications/FIT.md

 distributed healthcare data analytics:
 - Azure Data Lakes - security, distributed - Hadoop?
+- ML can be used optimaler on FAIR data, I think that's why we build FAIR data.

 ## Use Case: Predictive Analytics in Healthcare
 ### Objective: